Sereda-Fazen/Protractor_SSL/README.md

 * steps

-The folder "steps" currently contain one method for making screens
+The folder "steps" currently contains one method for making screens

 * screens